caneparesearch/CASM_scripts/CASM_instructions_Damien.md

 ```

 ## 3. Enumerate supercell data
+*Skip this step if you want to import DFT data from somewhere else.*
 --min and --max sets minimum and maximum supercell size
 --filter includes filtering according to some criteria
 ```